Densum History, Family Crest & Coats of Arms

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Densum has been recorded under many different variations, including Dean, Deane, Dene, Deans, Deanes, Denes, Adeane and others.

 Early Notables of the Densum family (pre 1700)

-from 1491 to 1496, Archbishop of Canterbury from 1501 to 1503 and Lord Keeper of the Great Seal from 1500 to 1502; Richard Deane (1610-1653), a British...
 Another 39 words (3 lines of text) are included under the topic Early Densum Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Densum family to Ireland

 Some of the Densum family moved to Ireland, but this topic is not covered in this excerpt.

 Another 86 words (6 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Densum family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Densum or a variant listed above: Stephen Deane who arrived on the 'Fortune', just one year after the arrival of the "Mayflower" in 1621.
 He built the first corn mill in New England.
 John Deane, his brother Walter and their wives arrived in New England in 1635.